equestrianvault/horsebooks/README.md

 ## Vision statement

-To provide a convenient place for people to quickly browse and locate their favorite My Little Pony fanfiction stories available in print.
+To provide a convenient place for people to quickly browse and locate their favorite My Little Pony fan-produced books.

 ## Contributing